 You can also debug with VSCode, which is something I recently just tried out for the first time.
-You'd need to install the VSCode extensions C/C++ and Native Debug, then you'd build pd-vanilla based on the instructions given on pd's website and the INSTALL.txt file, and using the debug build option.
+You'd need to install the VSCode extension C/C++, then you'd build pd-vanilla based on the instructions given on pd's website and the INSTALL.txt file, and using the

 Then open the pure-data folder in VSCode, either by navigating to that folder in a terminal and typing

 code .or by right-clicking the folder and selecting "Open With->VSCode"

 Then in VSCode, you switch to the debug pane and from a drop-down at the top of the pane, click "Add Configuration" and after selecting a config preset, a file called launch.json will pop up.
 You'll need to specify where the binary is.
 In my case, the location was: